animal-tree/Writing-stuff/Does-anyone-else-think-this-is-proof-of-God?.md

-**TLDR: Skip to the bullets at the end.**  Edit: They are now closer to around the middle
-___
-> Full-context version:
-> The full-context version includes even more likelihood-reducing details about the events that happened, so if you find the bullet points unconvincing, perhaps read through the full-context.
-And be aware that there is always yet more context not shared.
->
->  I'm a PhD student planning to put this in my thesis under a mathematical and rigorous framing with my interpretations.
+I'm a PhD student planning to put this in my thesis under a mathematical and rigorous framing with my interpretations.

-                       🔥🔥🔥

-                  🔥🔥❤️🔥🔥

-             🔥     🔥     🔥     🔥
+**TLDR: Skip to the bullets at the end.**

 1. I went through severe traumas, rapidly in succession, extremely severe and for the most part independent, including actual medical malpractices.
 2. One of them involved losing all of my hair.
 I'm a Jewish guy with brown hair with no hereditary predisposition to baldness.
 Due to chance situations involving a biologic agent for eczema called Dupilumab, my insurance, and my doctor, I lost all of my hair, including eyebrows and eyelashes, perhaps permanently.